-Peritoneal dialysis: A home based alterative, which uses the patient’s own digestive lining (peritoneal) to filter an “exchange” of fluid four times a day.
+Peritoneal dialysis: A home based alterative, which uses the patient’s own digestive lining (peritoneum) to filter an “exchange” of fluid four times a day.
 The whole process of draining and filling one exchange of fluid takes 30-40 mins.
 The bag of “exchange” fluid usually contains: chloride, sodium, lactate, bicarbonate, and glucose.

 I is for Isoflavones

 Isoflavones (daidzein and genistein) and lignans (matairesinol, secoisolariciresinol) are naturally occurring nutrients (phytonutrients) found within plants.
-They are shown in studies to have the ability to moderate (reduce) proteinuria, preserve renal function, and slow down the progression chronic kidney failure.
+They are shown in studies to have the ability to moderate (reduce) proteinuria, preserve renal function, and slow down the progression of chronic kidney failure.

-You can find these little miracles in the berries, soy bean, soy bean products, legumes, rye, flaxseed (aka linseed), seeds, broccoli, pumpkin, garlic and zucchini.
+You can find these little miracles in berries, soy bean, soy bean products, legumes, rye, flaxseed (aka linseed), seeds, broccoli, pumpkin, garlic and zucchini.
 But for a therapeutic dose I always recommend that you buy them as a supplement.

 J is for Juicing

-Juicing is such a wonderful an inexpensive solution to help breathe life in to damaged kidneys.
+Juicing is such a wonderful an inexpensive solution to help breathe life into damaged kidneys.
 I know of people who have cured their chronic renal failure just by juicing alone.
 (I not advocating juicing as a sole treatment here, but it can help).